 A series of papers examines the relevance of crash risk and peso problems to account for the carry trade.
-Brunnermeier, Nagel, and Pedersen (2009) identify the negative skewness of the carry trade, revealing the presence of infrequent, but large carry trade draw-downs and show that increases in global risk aversion coincide with carry trade losses.
-Burnside et al. (2011) argue for the relevance of peso problems as they find that traditional risk factors fail to price the carry trade, while the hedged carry trade provides lower returns than the traditional un-hedged version, indicative of compensation for downside risk.
-They proceed to show that the peso problem stems from high values of the marginal investor's stochastic discount factor in the peso state, rather than large losses.
-Jurek (2014) provides a similar analysis but comes to a different conclusion, constructing a crash-neutral carry trade by hedging with out-of-the-money options.
-He shows that although a hedged carry trade provides slightly lower returns than the un-hedged version, there still exist significant excess returns to both and compensation for a peso state can only account for one-third of carry trade returns, interpreting the results as an inability of peso problems to fully account for the existence of the carry trade.
+Brunnermeier, Nagel, and Pedersen (2008) identify the negative skewness of the carry trade, revealing the presence of infrequent, but large carry trade draw-downs and show that increases in global risk aversion coincide with carry trade losses.
+Burnside et al. (2011) argue for the relevance of peso problems as they find that traditional risk factors fail to price the carry trade, while the hedged carry trade provides lower returns compared to the traditional un-hedged version, indicative of compensation for downside risk.
+They proceed to show that the peso problem stems from high values of the marginal investor's stochastic discount factor in the peso state rather than large losses.
+Jurek (2014) provides a similar analysis and constructs a crash-neutral carry trade by hedging with out-of-the-money options, but he comes to a different conclusion.
+He shows that although the hedged carry trade provides slightly lower returns compared to the un-hedged version, there still exist significant excess returns to both and compensation for a peso state can only account for one-third of carry trade returns, which he interprets as an inability of peso problems to fully account for the existence of the carry trade.
 Lettau, Maggiori, and Weber (2014) document the downside-CAPM model that significantly prices the carry trade and a wide variety of assets, arguing for the asymmetry between risk premia associated with market declines and increases.
-Farhi and Gabaix (2016) introduce rare disaster risk into an open economy model, suggesting that some countries have higher interest rates because their currencies disproportionately depreciate when disasters arrive, and investors must be compensated for this disaster risk through positive expected returns.
+Farhi and Gabaix (2016) introduce rare disaster risk into an open economy model, suggesting that some countries have higher interest rates because their currencies disproportionately depreciate when disasters arrive and investors must be compensated for this disaster risk through positive expected returns.

 This paper connects to this literature by showing that financial intermediaries' risk-bearing capacity can be one way to rationalize crash risk.
 Burnside et al.'s (2011) finding that marginal utilities are disproportionately high in peso states for which the carry trade is compensated for is consistent with intermediary-based asset pricing as in times when intermediary capital is low and they are constrained, their marginal utility of wealth and thus stochastic discount factor is high, with risk premia sharply rising when intermediaries are almost or fully constrained.
-One class of peso event can then be financial crises in which intermediaries are constrained and demand higher risk premia, consistent with the closed-economy intermediary-based asset pricing literature.
-Similarly, down-side and disaster risk can be viewed through the lens of intermediary-based asset pricing as currencies that more positively load onto intermediary capital risk should disproportionately depreciate upon realizations of large negative capital shocks that lead intermediaries to become increasingly or completely constrained.1 Furthermore the relevance of global risk-aversion can also be interpreted through intermediary-based asset pricing as intermediaries with lower risk-bearing capacities should endogenously become more risk averse, thus commanding higher risk-premia and I confirm Brunnermeier, Nagel, and Pedersen's (2009) finding that risk aversion is negatively associated with carry trade returns.
+One class of peso event can then be financial crises in which intermediary-based asset pricing literature.
+Similarly, down-side and disaster risk can be viewed through the lens of intermediary-based asset pricing as currencies that more positively load onto intermediary capital risk should disproportionately depreciate upon realizations of large negative capital shocks that lead intermediaries to become increasingly or completely constrained.
+Furthermore, the relevance of global risk-aversion can also be interpreted through intermediary-based asset pricing as intermediaries with lower risk-bearing capacities should endogenously become more risk averse, thus commanding higher risk-premia and I confirm Brunnermeier, Nagel, and Pedersen's (2008) finding that risk aversion is negatively associated with carry trade returns.

-1This paper does not explicitly account for non-linearities in the asset pricing tests.
+&lt;sup>1This paper does not explicitly account for non-linearities in the asset pricing tests.
 Non-linearities are however explicitly modeled in the closed economy macro-finance literature, e.g. He and Krishnamurthy (2013) and Brunnermeier and Sannikov (2014).